WeberGaia/WeberGaia/README.md

 ### Hi there 👋

 My name is Weber Gaia.
 I am an automation engineer and software engineer.
-I have been studying in Universidade Federal Fluminense in master degree of PPGEET like researcher.
+I have been studying in Universidade Federal Fluminense in master degree of PPGEET as researcher.

 ## Statics
 ![Weber GitHub stats](https://github-readme-stats.vercel.app/api?username=WeberGaia&show_icons=true&theme=dracula)